theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 ## Dorado_Basecalling_PHB

 The Dorado Basecalling workflow is used to convert Oxford Nanopore `POD5` sequencing files into `FASTQ` format by utilizing a GPU-accelerated environment.
 This workflow is ideal for high-throughput applications where fast and accurate basecalling is essential.
-The workflow will upload fastq files to a user designated terra table for downstream analysis.
+The workflow utilizes the Terra Data Uploader to add `POD5` files to a Google Cloud Storage (GCS) bucket and provide the bucket path `(gs://...)` as an input to the workflow, and output final `fastq` files to a user designated terra table for downstream analysis.

 ### Model Type Selection